edmobe/x86-image-convolution/README.md

 # x86 Assembly Image Convultion Algorithm
-This algorithm sharpens and oversharpens an image using x86 Assembly using MASM.
+This algorithm sharpens and oversharpens an image using x86 MASM Assembly .
 The user interface is developed in GNU Octave.

 ## Results
 ### Original image